amineelkouhen/redis-streams-lab/exercises/exercise-5-start.md

 ## Next steps

 Great!
 We created our first app interacting with Redis through the python client (redis-py).
-In the next [exercise](exercise-6-start.md), we will try to persist our Redis streams in an AWS S3 bucket.
+In the next [exercise](exercise-6-start.md), we will try to ingest plain files into Redis streams.